Property Management Vendor Shopping Answering Service

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-iando.ai separates owner status checks, vendor shopping language, resident repeat contact, proof requests, approval questions, and staff-only exceptions before the thread gets hotter.
+iando.ai separates owner status checks, resident repeat contact, vendor access, proof requests, approval questions, and staff-only exceptions before the thread gets hotter.

-It records property, unit, issue, resident impact, photos or documents, access windows, vendor status, approval pressure, deadline context, and what the owner needs to hear next.
+It records property, unit, issue, resident impact, photos or documents, access windows, vendor status, approval pressure, deadline context, and what the caller needs next.

 Create the credible next update